 Call 888-259-4060 for a Free No-Obligation Consultation.

 Were you or a loved one hurt in a Greyhound bus crash?
 Chances are the bus company is in full denial mode, refusing to accept any responsibility.
-Los Angeles attorney Sean Salamati reminds bus passengers that they have every right to explore their legal options after a commercial bus injury and that negligent parties deserve to be held accountable.
+Los Angeles bus accident attorney Sean Salamati reminds bus passengers that they have every right to explore their legal options after a commercial bus injury and that negligent parties deserve to be held accountable.
 Call for a free case review today.

 Serving nearly 4,000 destinations across the United States, Mexico and Canada, Greyhound buses have been in service for nearly 100 years, providing intercity and interstate travel to millions of Americans.
 While most people associate North America’s largest bus company with convenience and worry-free travel, an alarming number of Greyhound bus accidents have sparked concern.

 In 2015, a deadly Greyhound bus crash outside of Los Angeles, CA killed two people and left 18 others with serious injuries.The 58-year-old driver admitted to authorities that he was fatigued at the time of the accident.
 Gary Bonslater told California Highway Patrol he remembered hitting a median, before the bus rolled over as it attempted to enter State Route 85 near San Jose.
 Two of the victims were ejected from the bus as it lost control on the slick highway, and five passengers suffered life-threatening harm.
 Authorities have since ruled out mechanical problems in the Greyhound crash, highlighting the dangers of driver fatigue — especially among operators of commercial, passenger-heavy vehicles.

 Greyhound bus accident lawyer